 Chiropractic physicians are also known as wellness physicians.
-Insurance companies and patients are still jumbling through different contracts to pay the wellness physicians.
+Insurance companies and patients are still jumbling through different contracts to pay wellness physicians.
 At Medical Billers and Coders (MBC) we cater to the requirement of more than 70 chiropractic physicians.
-Each physician has different requirement based upon the demography, payer contract and patient care.
+Each physician has different requirements based upon the demography, payer contract, and patient care.
 Billers and Coders have to systemize the claim generation and submission according to the regulation and requirements.

 “The requirements keep differencing as the patient change, so we stay flexible with the payment schedule.
-An update is usually done through a series of question which makes sure we don’t miss out on any criteria.
-The challenge is to keep the claim error-free.” informed a biller
+An update is usually done through a series of questions which makes sure we don’t miss out on any criteria.
+The challenge is to keep the claim error-free.” informed a biller.

-Here are some tips to go through for Chiropractic Billers and Coders:-
+Tips to go through for Chiropractic Billers and Coders:

-An comprehensive preventive medicine evaluation and management of an patient inculcating different age and gender appropriate history, examination, counseling/anticipatory guidance/risk factor reduction interventions, and the ordering of laboratory/diagnostic procedures, new patient;
+A comprehensive preventive medicine evaluation and management of a patient inculcating different age and gender appropriate history, examination, counseling/anticipatory guidance/risk factor reduction interventions, and the ordering of laboratory/diagnostic procedures, new patient;

 99381: infant (age younger than 1 year)